 P8.
 Transfer of Ownership or Operational Control.
-A change in permittee due to transfer of ownership or operational control of an affected source requires a request for administrative permit amendment as governed by WAC 173-401-720.
+A change in Permittee due to transfer of ownership or operational control of an affected source requires a request for administrative permit amendment as governed by WAC 173-401-720.

-[Origin: WAC 173-401-710(1)(d)] [Authority: WAC 173-401-600(1)(b)]
+[Origin: WAC 173-401-720(1)(d)] [Authority: WAC 173-401-600(1)(b)]

 P9.
 Permit Expiration - Application Shield.
-AOP expiration terminates the permittee's right to operate unless a timely and complete renewal application has been submitted consistent with condition P7.
+AOP expiration terminates the Permittee's right to operate unless a timely and complete renewal application has been submitted consistent with condition P7.
 All terms and conditions of the AOP shall remain in effect after the AOP itself expires if a timely and complete permit application has been submitted.
 Operation under the terms and conditions of the expired AOP will be allowed until EFSEC takes final action on the renewal application.

-[Origin: WAC 173-401-705(2) and WAC 173-401-710(3)]
+[Origin: WAC 173-401-705(2) and WAC 173-401-710(3)] [Authority: WAC 173-401-600(1)(b)]

 P10.
 Permit Revocation.
-The permitting authority may revoke an AOP only upon the request of the permittee or for cause.
-The permitting authority shall provide at least thirty days written notice to the holder of a current AOP prior to revocation of the AOP or denial of a permit renewal application.
-Such notice shall include an explanation of the basis for the proposed action and afford the permittee/applicant an opportunity to meet with the permitting authority prior to the authority's Preliminary Draft decision.
-A revocation issued under this section may be issued conditionally with a future effective date and may specify that the revocation will not take effect if the permittee satisfies the specified conditions before the effective date.
+EFSEC may revoke an AOP only upon the request of the Permittee or for cause.
+EFSEC shall provide at least thirty days written notice to the Permittee prior to revocation of the AOP or denial of a permit renewal application.
+Such notice shall include an explanation of the basis for the proposed action and afford the Permittee/applicant an opportunity to meet with EFSEC prior to the authority's Preliminary Draft decision.
+A revocation issued under this section may be issued conditionally with a future effective date and may specify that the revocation will not take effect if the Permittee satisfies the specified conditions before the effective date.